 "I want my time back, and I want it now." -Victor Putin

-That quote more or less summarizes how I felt after watching Jikan no Shihaisha, nothing good came from watching it, and it only became worse the longer I watched it.
+That quote more or less summarizes how I felt after watching Jikan no Shihaisha, nothing good came from it, and it only got worse the longer I watched it.
 It pains me to say that this isn’t even the worst show in the Summer 2017 lineup.

-is so incoherent and the characters are painfully unfunny, it’s no wonder this has a 30% drop rate.
+so incoherent and the characters are painfully unfunny, it’s no wonder so many people opted to just drop it.

-I'm going to attempt to describe the characters and plot but excuse me if it's hard to follow, after all, this show never even made an effort to help its audience understand what the hell was transpiring onscreen.
-I could only discern that this is a supernatural/shounen that follows a family that has been torn apart by time magic.
+I'm going to attempt to describe the characters and plot but excuse me if it's hard to follow, after all the show rarely made an effort to explain to me what the hell was going on.
+I could only discern that this is a supernatural/shounen that follows an incredibly dysfunctional family ever that has been torn apart by time magic.
 The father of the family, Victor Putin, is trapped in his younger self's body, but for magic reasons, he acts like a kid regardless of his real age.
 His son Wu is more strict, he frequently scolds Victor for not taking anything seriously.
 If you thought this character dynamic might lead to some endearing and comedic moments, you'd be dead wrong!
 The writers made many attempts at comedy throughout the all too long runtime but it always came off as cringy and it's never funny.
 The third main cast member is Mina, the self-proclaimed mother of the Putin family, her time has been reversed like Victor's.
 All three family members have time rewinding abilities that they use in battle.
 The abilities are never explained so I imagine the only way you could follow the action is if you created a spreadsheet to keep track of the messy action.

 Conflict is not the selling point of Chronos Ruler, but at least the writer made an effort; it pertained to the Putin pack and their struggle to set Victor's time back to normal, which would regain the memories he lost when setback to his youth.